-16. Final Report on undertaken activities under the assignment including relevant research, findings, conclusions and recommendations on how to mainstream gender into migration development policies and strategies Within WMW Pro By end of December 2015 (up to 2 days) ject 1.
-Conduct and present Brief reports (with materials) for the training sessions on gender-sensitive migration mainstreaming and gender sensitive migration policies for migration/diaspora focal points established within the relevant public authorities November 2014 (training I with MFPs) (up to 7 days) Payment 1: by December 5 th , 2014 2.
-Brief on "how to mainstream migration into development" from gender perspective (5-6 pages) By December 2014 (up to 7 days) Payment 2: by January 30 th , 2015 3.
-Inputs provided to the Government in formulating gender sensitive Diaspora Strategy and Diaspora Action Plan 2015-2016, draft Strategy and Action Plan with proposed inputs presented By January 2015 (up to 7 days) 4.
-Inputs provided to the global edition of policy paper on gender, migration and development from the experience of the Republic of Moldova By February 2015 (up to 7 days) Payment 3: by March 30th, 2015 5.
+16. Final Report on undertaken activities under the assignment including relevant research, findings, conclusions and recommendations on how to mainstream gender into migration development policies and strategies Within WMW Pro Conduct and present Brief reports (with materials) for the training sessions on gendersensitive migration mainstreaming and gender sensitive migration policies for migration/ By end of December 2015 (up to 2 days) ject January 2015 (training I with MFPs) Payment 1: by February 5 th , 2015 diaspora focal points established within the relevant public authorities (up to 7 days) 2.
+Brief on "how to mainstream migration into development" from gender perspective (5-6 pages) By February 2015 (up to 7 days) Payment 2: by February 30 th , 2015 3.
+Inputs provided to the Government in formulating gender sensitive Diaspora Strategy and Diaspora Action Plan 2015-2016, draft Strategy and Action Plan with proposed inputs presented By February 2015 (up to 7 days) 4.
+Inputs provided to the global edition of policy paper on gender, migration and development from the experience of the Republic of Moldova By March 2015 (up to 7 days) Payment 3: by March 30th, 2015 5.
 Conduct and present Brief reports (with materials) for the training sessions on gender-sensitive migration mainstreaming and gender sensitive migration policies for migration/diaspora focal points established within the relevant public authorities March-April 2015 (training II with MFPs) (up to 7 days) Payment 4: by April 30th, 2015 6.
 Participate and present brief reports on multi- stakeholder meetings and knowledge sharing sessions and lessons learned documented and presented By September 2015 (up to 15 days) Payment 5: by September 30 th , 2015 7.
 Final Report on undertaken activities under the assignment including Brief on lessons learned and recommendations for mainstreaming of migration into development from gender and WMWs rights perspective By December 2015 (up to 5 days) Payment 6: by December 5th, 2015